 If mechanics arranged an accident repair on a quad bike, they would have a duty of care to make sure that the quad bike is safe to use.
 Should they not do so, and breach that duty of care, a quad bike accident could happen and it could cause injury.

 In such cases, you may be able to claim against the mechanics for your injuries.
 If you would like to learn more about how to claim for such a quad biking accident, we would be happy to help you.
 We could assess your eligibility to claim.
 Our advisors could then advise you as to whether we could provide you with a No Win No Fee solicitor to help you claim.

-How long do I have to claim for quad biking accidents?
+What evidence do I need to claim for a quad biking accident?

 The evidence you would need to claim for quad bike accidents is similar to that in road traffic accident claims.
 You would need to prove that someone breached a duty of care they had towards you.
 You would also need to prove that the breach caused your injuries.
 Evidence could include but is not limited to photographs of the scene and your injuries, independent medical reports.
 Furthermore, police reports and evidence of loss of income/medical and travel costs could help.